 Though we have come from various backgrounds–Anglican, Roman Catholic, Evangelical Protestant, Greek Orthodox, and non-religious–we have found a greater communion with God and with one another in this warm and loving community.

 As Orthodox Christians, we recognize we have been given a great treasure in what is commonly called Holy Tradition.
-This does not mean we are merely committed to a past belief that cannot speak to the needs of the twenty-first century, but rather that God has graciously preserved in the Church the living truth through the faithful and godly teaching of our Lord Jesus Christ, developed and explained in Holy Scripture by the Apostles and maintained in the teaching of the Church Fathers and the experience of the Church throughout the centuries.
+This does not mean we are merely committed to a past belief that cannot speak to the needs of the twenty-first century, but rather that God has graciously preserved in the Church the living truth through the faithful and godly teaching of our Lord Jesus Christ, explained in Holy Scripture by the Apostles and maintained in the teaching of the Church Fathers throughout the centuries.

 Rather than viewing Scripture and Tradition as competing authorities, we have experienced the fullness of the vision of Christ in all the Scripture, especially in the hidden but pervasive light of Christ in the Old Testament, an apostolic vision that transformed the imagination of first century Christians and forms the saving message of the Gospel of Christ.